moutella/joycon2mouse/README.md

 - Open the script.
 - Put the Joy-Con in sync mode (small colored button on the edge).
 - When prompted, enter whether it’s a left or right Joy-Con.
 - The script will parse and translate input to a virtual Xbox 360 controller.

+### 🔹 PROCON2:
+- Open the script.
+- Put the ProCon2 in sync mode (small black button on the top).
+- The script will parse and translate input to a virtual Xbox 360 controller.

 ### 🔸 DUAL Mode: